 For "Custom Persistent Objects" the replication and deployment process must be considered.
 Database changes require a downtime during deployment.

 The performance of a digital commerce solution is a major criteria for its market acceptance.
-The Intershop CaaS platform is continuously being optimized and carefully tested in this regard.
+The Intershop platform is continuously being optimized and carefully tested in this regard.
 However, any badly architected or implemented customization can seriously affect the performance of the overall system.
-It is therefore strongly recommended to follow the Intershop performance guides:
+Therefore, it is strongly recommended to follow the Intershop performance guides:

 The information provided in the Knowledge Base may not be applicable to all systems and situations.
 Intershop Communications will not be liable to any party for any direct or indirect damages resulting from the use of the Customer Support section of the Intershop Corporate Web site, including, without limitation, any lost profits, business interruption, loss of programs or other data on your information handling system.